CLAIRE-Labo/python-ml-research-template/README.md

 - Code quality with [pre-commit](https://pre-commit.com) hooks.

 Thanks to its focus on reproducibility, this template can readily be used by other labs at EPFL and beyond.
-It makes collaboration very easy with no setup delays, and open sourcing your work straightforward, [maximizing its impact](https://medium.com/paperswithcode/ml-code-completeness-checklist-e9127b168501#a826).
+It makes collaboration and open-sourcing your work straightforward, avoiding setup issues and [maximizing its impact](https://medium.com/paperswithcode/ml-code-completeness-checklist-e9127b168501#a826).
 The practices in this template earned its authors an [Outstanding Paper (Honorable Mention)](https://openreview.net/forum?id=E0qO5dI5aEn)